markgar/fabric-isv-multi/README.md

 The other is to have one or just a few database that host all the customers.
 Some have the TenantID on every table, some do not.
 When it is not on every table, the ETL must eventually account for this an join to a table that does have the TenantID so that the records in that table can be differentiated by customer.

 ## AdventureworksLTMulti
 This database is a copy of the AdventureWorksLT database, but with one modification.
 It has a new column added to the tables, TenantID.
 This allows us to use this column to differentiate between the different tenants.
 We'll use this column to split the data out by customer into different workspaces.
 This keeps the data for each customer separate in different workspaces without having to add RLS.
+In our example, I'd like for us to try at build out this example for at least 100 tenants.
+Obviously it won't be possible to build this by hand, but we'll build the automation together to makes it easy to onboard a new tenant in Fabric.

 ## Medallion Architecture
 Let's use a Medallion Architecture.
 Medallion architecture is just a strategy - a framework.
 The way that it is described in books and in Microsoft's documentation is not the only way.
 It can be used and molded to fit the current needs of the current project.
 So while we'll build this a certain way, don't assume that this is the only way to build this.